 Chronic Lung Disease in Infants

-Chronic lung disease is a condition in which damaged tissue in a newborn baby's lungs causes breathing and health problems.
+Chronic lung disease in an infant means that damaged tissue in the newborn's lungs is causing breathing and health problems.
 The lungs trap air or collapse, fill with fluid, and produce extra mucus.

 Most babies who have chronic lung disease survive.
-And many children outgrow most of their lung problems.
+But symptoms may come back and need treatment into early childhood.
+In time, many children outgrow most of their lung problems.

-Chronic lung disease is also known as bronchopulmonary dysplasia (BPD).
+Chronic lung disease is also known as bronchopulmonary dysplasia, or BPD.

 What causes chronic lung disease?

-Things that alone or in combination can lead to chronic lung disease include:
+Other problems that can lead to chronic lung disease include:

 What are the symptoms?